Castle Rock Trail

 Castle Rock Trail Info:

-This hike begins along the Aspotogan Trail where there is a small parking area directly off of the trail.
+This hike begins along the Aspotogan Trail where there is a large parking area directly off of the trail in East River.
 The first 3km of the hike is along the rails-to-trails providing a good opportunity to warm up before hitting full stride.
 The trail crosses a couple of busy roads with blind curves so take caution when crossing, keeping children and pets close at hand.
 After the second road crossing you’ll come upon an info kiosk for the rails-to-trails.
 A detailed map shows the entire Rum Runners Trail and all of its segmented trails.

 From here on you won’t have to cross any roads as you continue along the rails-to-trails.
 500m past the info kiosk is one of the most scenic parts of the hike and a place worth stopping to enjoy the view on the East River Bridge.
 Another 500m along you’ll pass underneath Highway 103.
 “Barry’s Brook Bridge #1” spans a flowing brook, followed 300m further with “Barry’s Brook Bridge #2“.

 Just past the end of Labrador Lake is the trailhead for Castle Rock with a large info kiosk, detailed map & bike lock rack.
 This is where you can decide your route.
 Veering right will take you on the most rugged, narrow trail and challenging climb typical of most wilderness hiking trails.
-Veering left will take you on a wide ATV path with a much more gradual climb.
-All of the trails are well marked and easy to follow.
+Veering left will take you on a wide ATV path (trail #1) with a more gradual climb.
+All of the trails are well-marked, some are easier to follow than others, especially in full summer foliage.

 On my trip I opted to do a full loop, ascending via the more difficult trail (3) and descending via the easiest trail (1).
 I didn’t do the half-kilometer, intermediate trail (2) but I would recommend doing it for a more varied mix of scenery.
 Trail 1 begins on a wide ATV path but narrows 200m in as you start heading onto a narrow, wooded trail with rugged terrain and a steady climb.
 The most scenic of the trails, it has a few camera-friendly views as you approach Castle Rock.
 Trail 2 is a much easier, smoother, and more gradual climb.
 If you plan on snowshoeing or mountain biking, this is the trail to choose.
 The only difficult part is at the foot of Castle Rock where you will have to climb 50m along a rugged, steep trail until you reach the top.

-Castle Rock Trail Photos At an elevation of 428m, Castle Rock offers breathtaking views of East River Bay and its array of islands with Big Tancook island 15km in the distance.
+Castle Rock in Chester, Nova Scotia At an elevation of 428m, Castle Rock offers breathtaking views of East River Bay and its array of islands with Big Tancook island 15km in the distance.
 Especially scenic when breaks in clouds cast pillars of light upon the islands below, it is a gods eye view of one of the most scenic corners of the province.

 As is the nature of such an elevated and exposed feature, it can be very windy and significantly colder than its surroundings.
 You’ll want to bring some extra warm windproof layers to throw on to fully enjoy it.
 For a break in the wind, you can take shelter on the backside of the rock along Trail 1, a spot I used to make a quick coffee with my backpacker’s stove to drink while enjoying the view at the top.